Mangla Dam

 The Mangla Dam is a multipurpose dam situated on the Jhelum River in Pakistan, lying in the Mirpur District of Azad Kashmir and the Jhelum District of Punjab.
-It is the sixth-largest dam in the world.
+It is the seventh-largest dam in the world.
 The fort of Mangla, which sits at the mouth of the dam, serves as its namesake.
 In November 1961, the project's selected contractors were revealed; it was announced that Binnie & Partners, a British engineering firm, was going to serve as the lead designers, engineers, and inspectors for the construction of the dam (led by Geoffrey Binnie).
 The project was undertaken by a consortium known as the Mangla Dam Contractors, consisting of eight American construction firms sponsored by the Guy F. Atkinson Company, based in South San Francisco, California.